Efficient and Robust Block Designs for Order-of-Addition Experiments: Position models and indicator function for OofA designs

 \subsection{Indicator function for OofA designs}

-Cheng and Ye (2004) introduced the indicator function primarily for factorial designs.
-Since position models align with the framework of the indicator function, we adapt this concept to modify the indicator function specifically for OofA designs based on position models.
+Cheng and Ye (2004) introduced the indicator function primarily for factorial designs. {Unlike a conventional indicator function that takes only 0 or 1 values, the indicator function defined by the authors outputs the number of times a level combination appears in a design.
+For example, if a level combination does not appear in a design, the indicator function outputs 0; if it appears twice, the indicator function outputs 2, and so on.} Since position models align with the framework of the indicator function, we adapt this concept to modify the indicator function specifically for OofA designs based on position models.